-Celebrating the New Year in Tokyo
+Celebrating The Last Heisei New Year In Tokyo

-1. Have a home party
+1. Have a countdown blast

-If you’re looking for love, however, and want to cover all your bases, the following are the best shrines in the Tokyo and Kanagawa area to visit to pray for relationship luck in 2017.
+If you’re looking for love, however, and want to cover all your bases, the following are the best shrines in the Tokyo and Kanagawa area to visit to pray for relationship luck in 2019.
 Other than their amazing reputations, these are also purely beautiful places to visit both on New Year’s Eve and day.

 - Imado Shrine in Asakusa is dedicated to the original deities of matchmaking and is the perfect place to start your quest.